moonlight-stream/moonlight-ios/README.md

 查看代码，请转到分支“moonlight-iOS-ZWM-updated”。

 This is the first fork published that actually works properly in native multi-point passthrough mode on iOS.
 It was originally based on moonlight-ios version 9.0.0 and early modification by Bilibili uploader 阿西西的日常.
-On 2024.04.30, I already merged my fork with 9.0.2 modifications from official repo & update to latest moonlight-common-c.
-To be updaed in the future if necessary.
+On 2024.04.30, I merged my fork with 9.0.2 modifications from official repo & updated moonlight-common-c to the latest commit.
+To be updated in the future if necessary.

 In Dec.
 2023 阿西西的日常 was the first developer to implement native multi-touch passthrough on iOS while I undertook most part of testing for the modified iOS moonlight in his QQ group.